 Support during a period of recovery is vital.
 Depending on the severity of your surgery, you may require round-the-clock care for a period.
 Friends and family can help but may not always be readily available or able to perform the tasks you need.

 Cavendish Homecare specialises in providing bespoke nursing and care for returning home post-surgery.
 We can also help with the transfer from the hospital to your home.
-Our Post Operative Home Care page details how we can help you, or you can contact us to find out more.
+Our post-operative care at home page details how we can help you, or you can contact us to find out more.